 Accuracy and aim are the requirements for a good hunter.
-Without these two critical pieces, success in the field can be challenging.
+Without these two critical pieces, success in the field is not only more difficult, it can be borderline unethical.

-Since their invention in 1940, the rangefinder has exploded in popularity.
+Since their invention in 1940, the laser rangefinder has exploded in popularity.
 Today, they’re one of the most important pieces of gear an outdoors person can buy.
+A rangefinder improves your shot accuracy by determining the exact yardage necessary to place an accurate shot.
+Rangefinders have dramatically improved their technology since the earliest versions, offering critical data about distance, drop,

 The technology continues to improve, with things like bullet drop compensation and wind factor prediction.
 As the tech behind rangefinders develops, smaller, less quality brands that specialized only in budget rangefinders have begun to disappear.